Code of Conduct

 The Cooper Union has established separate policies, published elsewhere, to adjudicate claims of academic dishonesty, sexual and relationship violence, and claims of discrimination or harassment against a protected class (e.g., race, sex, gender expression and identity, and disability).
 Student concerns related to academic matters need to be addressed through the channels available through each of the four Faculties of The Cooper Union.

 Faculty members and instructors have purview over the expectations of their specific courses which includes expectations of behavior in the classroom spaces which include classrooms, labs, studios, and all other spaces of instruction including virtual class engagements.
 Students are expected to comply with the expectations and standards of conduct as presented by their individual faculty members and instructors.
 Faculty members and instructors have the discretion, in conjunction with their academic dean, to remove a student from a class for failure to comply with expressed expectations and standards of classroom conduct.
 Student removed from a course for these reasons may also be subject to charges within this Code of Conduct.

 The Cooper Union reserves the right to modify and/or amend this Code at any time it deems necessary and in accordance with applicable laws.

 Students have certain rights established by federal, state or local statutes or under institutional policy.
 Among these rights, but not limited to these alone, are:

 The freedom to engage in free discussion, inquiry and expression.

 The freedom of access to public records.

 The right to express views on issues of institutional policy.

 Freedom of the press.

-Freedom from discrimination on the basis of age, race, religion, sex, color, disability, sexual orientation, ethnicity, national origin, or any other legally protected characteristic.
+Freedom from discrimination on the basis of age, race, religion, sex, color, disability, sexual orientation, gender identity, ethnicity, national origin, or any other legally protected characteristic.